Updated: Jury convicts Butte man of attempted homicide, drug charges

 Prosecutors say Coleman “brought a gun to a fist fight” and shot Anthony Worth twice in the abdomen during an altercation at a house on East Park Place on June 11, 2022.
 They say after an injured Worth stopped fighting, Coleman delivered a “kill shot” to the back of his head but it didn’t work.
 Worth survived.

 Coleman testified that Worth attacked him in the doorway and was punching and choking him.
-So, fearing for his life, he said he grabbed his loose 9mm handgun off the floor and fired three quick shots while turning and facing Worth then fled.
+So, fearing for his life, he said he grabbed his loose 9mm handgun off the floor and fired three quick shots while turning and facing Worth before fleeing.

 The trial began Monday and after three days of testimony, prosecutors and defense attorneys gave closing arguments Thursday morning.
 The jury began deliberations at 11 a.m. and reached a verdict by 2:30 p.m.